Link Text & Writing

 Inclusive language is language that is free from terminology, tones or phrases that reflect stereotyped or discriminatory views of particular people or groups.
 Explore the following inclusive language guidelines:

-- PDF fileInclusive Language in Media: A Canadian Style Guide, external link by Humber College.
+- PDF fileInclusive Language in Media: A Canadian Style Guide, external link (Source: Humber College)

 - Includes guidance and terminology when speaking about persons with disabilities.

-- PDF fileWords Matter: Guidelines on using inclusive language in the workplace, external link by British Columbia Public Service.
+- PDF fileWords Matter: Guidelines on using inclusive language in the workplace, external link (Source: British Columbia Public Service)

 - Includes guidance on writing about culture, ancestry, religion, marital/family status, age, sexual orientation, gender identity, and more.

 - A Way with Words and Images: Suggestions for the portrayal of people with disabilities, external link (Source: Government of Canada)

 Using descriptive links is a Level A success criteria, which is required for conformance with WCAG 2.0 and the Accessibility for Ontarians with Disabilities Act (AODA).
 Level AAA is not required.

 - 2.4.4 Link Purpose (In Context) (Level A):, external link The purpose of each link can be determined from the link text alone or from the link text together with its programmatically determined link context, except where the purpose of the link would be ambiguous to users in general.